Medical Laboratory Technology Frequently Asked Questions

 Medical Lab Tech FAQ

-Question 1: What are the duties of a medical laboratory technician?
+Question 1: What are the duties of a medical laboratory technologist?

-Question 2: Is there selective admission to the program?
+Question 2: Is there a selective admission process for the program?

 Yes, due to the number of applicants and the limitation of clinical space.
 Students must apply by the application deadline and meet with the Program Director.
-It is recommended that you contact the Health Sciences Admissions and Advising Office at 433-7575, or Gretchen Miller (Program Director) for assistance with course planning and the admission process.
+It is recommended that you contact the Health Sciences Admissions and Advising Office at 433-7575, or Phaedra Williams (Program Director) for assistance with course planning and the admission process.

 Question 3: How many people are selected each year?

 Twenty-four students are selected each year; twelve students start each fall, and twelve students start each spring.